mybonk/mybonk-wiki/workshop-5/README.md

 nixos login:
 ```

-You can log in at the console with:
+You could log in at the console with (if we authorized it in the configuration):
 - Username: `root`
-- Password: `nixos` (the temporary password we set)
+- Password: `nixos` (the temporary password we set - change it)

 But we want to connect via SSH instead!